home-assistant/home-assistant.io/source/_integrations/sonarr.markdown

 ## Calendar

-The Sonarr integration provides `calendar.sonarr_episodes` to show the upcoming episodes on HomeAssistant's calendar view
+The Sonarr integration provides `calendar.sonarr_episodes` to show the upcoming episodes on Home Assistant's calendar view

 If the calendar is empty, increase the "Number of upcoming days to display" option in the integration